≡ Menu

 Which Areas of California are the Best for Ultrasound Techs?

-Where you live affects how much you earn.
-The table below shows the mean annual salaries for ultrasound technicians in different areas of the state.
-You’ll find that most areas of California offer extremely competitive salaries.
+Where you live affects how much you earn as an ultrasound technician.
+The table below shows the mean annual salaries across key regions of the state – including the Bay Area, Los Angeles, San Diego, Sacramento, and the Central Valley.
+You’ll find that most metropolitan and coastal areas in California offer extremely competitive salaries, often above the national average.

 Source: US Bureau of Labor Statistics (BLS).